Why do we wear Halloween costumes?

 Moreover, as stated by CNN, the world of the Celts involved a thinning between the land of the living, and the land of the dead.
 As such, โ€œSome people offered treats and food to the gods, while others wore disguisesโ€”such as animal skins and headsโ€”so that wandering spirits might mistake them for one of their ownโ€ (Cerini).

-Notably, these costumes were animalistic in nature–or meant to be bestial–and were intended to protect the wearers from both spirits and the homes they visited during the festival.
+Notably, these costumes were animalistic in nature–or meant to be bestial.
+They were intended to protect the wearers from both spirits and the homes they visited during the festival.
 Furthermore, if the ancient Celts weren’t dressed as animals then they were dressed with “blackened faces” representing “spooks” and “demons.”

 Neopagans Celebrating Samhain | By Unknown Author

-Additionally, National Geographic states that even the line between men and women was blurred on Samhain: “Male youths would dress up as girls and vice versa …” while men in Wales were known as “hags” because they dressed in drag.
+Additionally, National Geographic states that even the line between genders was blurred on Samhain.
+The text states that, “Male youths would dress up as girls and vice versa …” while men in Wales were known as “hags” because they dressed in drag.
 Additionally, in areas of Ireland, the one who dressed as Lair Bhan was in a white-horse costume (made of a white sheet and wooden head) to represent fertility.

 Equally important, the genesis of this holiday would eventually become All Hallowโ€™s Eve, a Christian-observed holiday.
 The observation of this holiday led to Biblical pageants.